Ganden Sumtseling Monastery

-The Ganden Sumtsenling Monastery, also known as Sungtseling and Guihuasi (Tibetan: དགའ་ལྡན་སུམ་རྩེན་གླིང་, Wylie: dga' ldan sum rtsen gling, THL: ganden sumtsenling; Chinese: 松赞林寺, pinyin: Sōngzànlín Sì), is a Tibetan Buddhist monastery situated 5 km from the city of Shangri-La at elevation 3380 m in Yunnan province, China.
-Built in 1679, the monastery is the largest Tibetan Buddhist monastery in Yunnan province and is sometimes referred to as the Little Potala Palace.
-Located in the capital of Dêqên Tibetan Autonomous Prefecture, it is also the most important monastery in southwest China.
+The Ganden Somtseling Monastery, also known as Somtseling and Guihuasi (Tibetan: དགའ་ལྡན་སུམ་རྩེན་གླིང་, Wylie: dga' ldan sum rtsen gling, THL: ganden somtseling; Chinese: 松赞林寺, pinyin: Sōngzànlín Sì), is a Tibetan Buddhist monastery situated 5 km from the city of Shangri-La at elevation 3380 m in Diqing Tibetan Autonomous Prefecture, Yunnan.
+Built in 1679, the monastery is the largest Tibetan Buddhist monastery in Diqing and is sometimes referred to as the Little Potala Palace.
+During the 9th century, high demand for trade goods on the path to Lhasa brought Naxi administrators, Han merchants, and Bai metalsmiths into permanent settlement in what is now modern-day Diqing.
+This transformed the town into a linguistic and cultural buffer zone where minority groups acted as economic intermediaries between the low valleys of Yunnan and the high Tibetan plateau.

-It belongs to the Tibetan Buddhist Gelukpa order of the Dalai Lama.
-The Fifth Dalai Lama's Buddhist visionary zeal established the monastery in Zhongdian, in 1679.
-Its architecture is a fusion of the Tibetan and Han Chinese.
-It was extensively damaged in the Cultural Revolution and subsequently rebuilt in 1983; at its peak, the monastery contained accommodation for 2,000 monks; it currently accommodates in its rebuilt structures 700 monks in 200 associated houses.
+The Fifth Dalai Lama established the monastery in Zhongdian, in 1679, under the Gelukpa order of Tibetan Buddhism.
+It was extensively damaged during the Cultural Revolution and subsequently rebuilt in 1983.
+In its rebuilt structures, it currently accommodates 700 monks in 200 associated houses.